How to Open a Bank Account in the UK: The Easy Way 2026

 Some specialist providers and expat services from major UK banks are able to help non-residents to legally get a UK account, by accepting a broader range of documents for verification checks.
 Expat banking services often target high wealth individuals, and have high minimum balance requirements.
 Specialist online services may be more flexible – more on that coming right up.

-Save the paperwork with alternative solutions like Wise or Revolut
+Open a UK bank account from Australia: Save the paperwork with providers like Wise or Revolut

 UK banks usually require customers to provide a proof of residence document showing a local UK address.
 That can make it tricky if you’re not a resident yet – or even if you’ve just moved to the country and don’t yet have bills and household paperwork in your name.

-Once you’re all set up you can receive, hold, and spend GBP easily before you even arrive in the UK – a perfect solution for expats, non-residents and digital nomads who want to hit the ground running.
+Once you’re all set up you can receive, hold, and spend GBP easily before you even arrive in the UK – a helpful option for expats, non-residents and digital nomads who want to hit the ground running.

 Go to Wise Go to Revolut